 Step 4: Monitor conversions

 Conversion is the accomplishment of the goal, as specified by the marketer.
-It can be email openings, clicks, or purchases.
+It can be open rate, clicks-through, or purchases.
 In this case, the event is the goal, and if achieved, it becomes a conversion.
 After the email is sent, add a condition and choose the intended target, for example, purchase.
 When a customer buys, it will count as a conversion.
 Thus, you can track how many conversions are made against the emails sent.